singh1114/pythonprogramming/_posts/2020-10-25-scheduling-a-tweet-using-python-and-django.md

 ```

-For those who don't understand much about Django, this thing says that we want to create a table with 4 things added to it.
+For those who don't understand much about Django, this part of the code says that we want to create a table with 4 things added to it.

 * tweet - The tweet itself
 * tweet_at - When does someone want to tweet.